Help us improve our information

 This medicine affects the way your immune system works.
 Your immune system is still able to fight off infections, just not quite as well as other people.
 You may find that infections affect you more than they used to, or it takes you longer to recover.
 Tell your IBD team if you develop signs of an infection, such as a sore throat, fever or any new symptoms that concern you.
 They may advise you to wait until you feel better before injecting.
 Less often, more serious infections can be a side effect of golimumab.
 See the section below on Side effects.

 Even though your risk of complications may be higher when taking golimumab, it shouldn’t stop you from living life as before.
-There are a few extra precautions your IBD team may advise you to take to keep safe and reduce your risk:
+There are a few extra precautions your IBD team may recommend that you take.
+These can help to keep you safe and reduce your risk:

 Speak to your IBD team if you experience any side effects.

-Around 1 in every 10 people taking golimumab may have upper respiratory tract infections (like colds, with symptoms including a sore throat and a runny or blocked nose).
+Around 1 in every 10 people taking golimumab may have upper respiratory tract infections (like colds, with symptoms including a sore throat, hoarseness, and a runny or blocked nose).

 This is not a full list of side effects.
 For more information see the Patient Information Leaflet provided with your medicine or visit medicines.org.uk/emc/.

 We encourage you to report any side effects to the Medicines and Healthcare Products Regulatory Agency (MHRA) through the Yellow Card scheme.
 Your doctor should also report it.
-Report your side effect at yellowcard.mhra.gov.uk.
+You can report your side effects at yellowcard.mhra.gov.uk

 Golimumab is often taken alongside other medicines safely.
 See the earlier section Taking golimumab with other Colitis treatments.

 However, golimumab may interact with other medicines.
 Speak to your doctor or pharmacist if you’re taking, or plan to take any other medicines.
-This includes over-the-counter medicines (medicines that you buy yourself) and any herbal, complementary, or alternative medicines or therapies.
+This includes over-the-counter medicines or medicines that you buy yourself and any herbal, complementary, or alternative medicines or therapies.

-Do not take medicines that contain anakinra or abatacept.
-These medicines are commonly used for Rheumatoid Arthritis.
+Do not take medicines that have anakinra or abatacept.
+These medicines are commonly used for rheumatoid arthritis.

 Tell any doctor, dentist or health professional treating you that you are taking golimumab.
-Always carry the alert card that comes with the medicine while you are taking it and for up to six months after your last dose.
+Always carry the alert card that comes with this medicine.
+You should carry this all the time while you’re taking golimumab and for up to six months after your last dose.

 In the UK, live vaccines include:

-Everyone with Crohn’s or Colitis taking a biologic medicine should have the yearly flu vaccine.
-This is not a live vaccine and is safe to have while taking golimumab.
+Everyone with Crohn’s or Colitis taking a biological medicine should have the yearly flu vaccine and COVID-19 vaccine.
+These are not live vaccines and are safe to have while taking golimumab.

 If someone you live with is due to have a live vaccine, ask your IBD team if you need to take any precautions.

-Taking golimumab during pregnancy is likely to affect when your baby can have any live vaccines.
+Taking golimumab during pregnancy may affect when your baby can have live vaccines.
 This includes the BCG for tuberculosis and the rotavirus vaccine.
 It should not affect the rest of your baby’s vaccination schedule.

 You must tell your baby’s healthcare team you were taking golimumab while pregnant.
-Decisions on what vaccines your baby should have and when they should have them needs to be made on an individual basis.
-Your IBD team and midwife should be able to help you come to a decision.
+Decisions on what vaccines your baby should have and when will be made on an individual basis.
+Your IBD team and midwife or baby’s healthcare team should be able to help you come to a decision.

-Take extra care if your baby does have the rotavirus vaccine, as live virus can be shed in the baby’s poo for up to 14 days.
+When your baby is old enough to have live vaccines, you should take extra care if they have the rotavirus vaccine.
+Live virus can be shed in the baby’s poo for up to 14 days.
 Make sure you wash your hands and/or wear gloves when changing their nappy.

 Alcohol is not known to have any interaction with golimumab.